Lcohen5/Library_Builder/README.md

 # Library_Builder
-A series of executable scripts to quickly install bioinformatics programs on Apple Silicon (M1/M2) macOS
+A series of executable scripts to quickly install bioinformatics programs on Apple M3 Systems